 Gallbladder removal surgery is available at One Ashford Hospital with a leading Consultant General Surgeon.
 We can book you in to see a specialist surgeon, usually within 48 hours, for an initial consultation.
 We are ideally placed to see patients from Ashford, Maidstone, Folkestone, Canterbury, Dover and all surrounding areas.

 You can use your private medical insurance or pay for your Gallbladder Removal treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital